 2016 - New historic district added Main & Water

-2017 - Work began on rejuvinating Clemens Square
+2017 - Work began on rejuvenating Clemens Square

 2017 - Who let the dogs out?
 Elmira lost its beloved Jackals hockey team.

-2018 - Work started on new roundabout at Third, Main, & Park Place.
+2018 - Work started on the new roundabout at Third, Main, & Park Place.

 2018 - Our beloved Cappy's was razed.

-2018 - New construction begun at former Rosenbaum's/Harold's location, also at the Miller Building on South Main Street, and the former Jones Court much to the chagrin of naysayers.
+2018 - New construction began at former Rosenbaum's/Harold's location, also at the Miller Building on South Main Street, and the former Jones Court, much to the chagrin of naysayers.

 2018 - We have a new hockey team, the Elmira Enforcers.